babadu14/Resume-AI/README.md

 # Run migrations
 python manage.py migrate

-#create a .env file in your code editor and write the following things:
+#Create a .env file in your code editor and write the following things:

 EMAIL_HOST_USER = "your email"
 EMAIL_HOST_PASSWORD = "password"